 Step 4: Export and share

-When a chat includes a breakthrough or a specific protocol you want to keep, you can export the conversation as a PDF.
+When a chat surfaces a finding or protocol you want to keep, you can export the conversation as a PDF.

 Examples of What You Can Ask